 - A Focus on Business Ethics Has Substantially Improved Society and Working Conditions

 If it wasn’t for ethical standards being set, children would still be working in factories; 16-hour workdays would be the norm; and discrimination, abuse, and unfair labor practices would still be part of doing business.
-What’s important to recognize is that change is happening and new standards are now being set.
+What’s important to recognize is that change is happening and new standards around business decisions, ethics and social responsibility are now being set.
 This is good for all of us.

 - Having a Code of Ethics Provides a Moral Compass During Tough Times

-By having a code of ethics, it provides you a tool to make consistent decisions about what is right and wrong.
-This is especially helpful when making decisions in times of conflict.
+By having a code of ethics, it provides you a tool to make consistent decisions about what is right and wrong and promote ethical behavior.
+This is especially helpful when making decisions in times of conflict or deciding how to solve ethical dilemmas.
+For senior executives and human resources managers, creating a company culture of ethical behavior simplifies their jobs and allows them to be more successful leaders.

 - Ethics in the Workplace Support Employee Growth and Provide Meaning to the Work They Do

 By running an ethical operation, employees feel like they are contributing to society in a positive way.
-This sense of accountability provides meaning and context to what they do on a daily basis.
+This sense of accountability provides meaning and context to what they do on a daily basis and highlights how ethics and social responsibility contribute to employee retention.

 - Ethics Programs Can Align with Personal Values and Improve Performance

-If clear ethics are consistently communicated in your organization and discussions take place on how they align with personal values, it can develop motivation and collaboration in your organization.
-Employees that feel strong alignment with their personal values and the ethics of an organization react with strong commitment and performance.
+If clear ethics are consistently communicated in your organization and straight talk discussions take place on how they align with personal values, it can develop motivation and collaboration in your organization and a healthy business environment.
+Employees that feel strong alignment with their personal values as human beings and the ethics of an organization react with strong commitment and performance and more often choose ethical behavior.

 - Clear Business Ethics Can Promote a Strong Public Image and Goodwill

-Aligning behaviors with values is important in developing a positive image for your business.
-Today’s savvy consumer is doing more research and watching more closely how businesses conduct themselves and if they truly “walk the talk.”
-Consistently applying ethical values to everyday business decisions is the foundation to building a truly successful and socially responsible business.
+Aligning human behavior with values is important in developing a positive image for your business.
+Today’s new edition savvy consumer is doing more research and watching more closely how businesses conduct themselves and if they truly “walk the talk” to do it right.
+Consistently applying ethical values to everyday ethical decision making is the foundation to building a truly successful and socially responsible business.